 Getting to the Dock

 So you’ve registered for your stay on Star or booked your day trip – and now it’s time to figure out how to get to the dock in Portsmouth!
-Your GPS is great, and here are our suggestions for travelling to the Portsmouth, NH area and hopping aboard the M/V Thomas Laighton or M/V Challanger out to Star.
+Your GPS is great, and here are our suggestions for traveling to the Portsmouth, NH area and hopping aboard the M/V Thomas Laighton or M/V Challenger out to Star.

 Before we get started though, please note the final destination is 315 Market Street, Portsmouth, NH 03801 – the Isles of Shoals Steamship Company.

-If you are a Star Island staff member or volunteer and need to visit the Star Island dock to board the M/V Utopia or M/V Hurricane please follow the directions above.
+If you are a Star Island staff member or volunteer and need to visit the Star Island dock to board the M/V Utopia or M/V Shining Star please follow the directions above.
 Our dock is located directly next to the Isles of Shoals Steamship Company to the left, heading away from downtown Portsmouth.